I’m Pushing 60 and in

 I started working closely with Tani, my trainer.

-I know I can only focus on one thing at a time.
+I know I can only focus on one thing at a time, so I focused on strong and let the weight be what it was for a minute.

 My knees are still arthritic, but not screaming out in pain.

-It took about 6 months for me to hit my stride, but for the past year, exercise is part of my daily life.
+It took about 6 months for me to hit my stride, but since Summer 2025, exercise has been part of my daily life.

 I do group fitness classes in the studio, work out at Planet Fitness a couple times a week and have a home gym and office gym, so there are no excuses!